Wait A Second — You Can Slug Your Hair Now, Too? Here's How To Do It Right

 Can any hair type do it?

 Any hair type can benefit from an oiling routine.
 Depending on your texture and scalp, though, you might find success with a certain cadence.
 Those with finer locks might want to slug their hair less frequently, while thicker hair types prone to dryness might want to create a more regular slugging schedule.
 The oil you choose matters, too: The finer your hair, the lighter oil you'll want to choose (jojoba is a great, lightweight option, whereas coconut or castor is stellar for denser strands).
+Note: Take caution for those with acne in the scalp or a scalp prone to clogged bumps.

 How to slug your hair.